Sean-Dickey-thycotic-com/ssi-docs/splunk-cloud/config/viewing-logs-splunk-cloud.md

 To view logs in the Splunk cloud:

-   * You will need to first clear the Secret Server Application Pool and then add data.
+   * You will need to first clear the Secret Server Application Pool and then add data

-   * After adding data, you will have to use a query to search for the logs.
+   * After adding data, you will have to use a query to search for the logs

 ## How to clear and add data